Gunther-Schulz/rclone-bisync-manager/README.md

 ## Logs

 Logs are stored in the directory specified in your configuration file.
-Check `rclone-bisync-error.log` for errors and `rclone-bisync.log` for detailed information.
+Check `rclone-bisync-manager-error.log` for errors and `rclone-bisync-manager.log` for detailed information.

 ## Automating Synchronization with Systemd